GaloisInc/saw-script/doc/manual/manual.md

 writing them next to their arguments rather than by using parentheses and commas.
 Rather than writing `f(x, y)`, write `f x y`.

-In SAWScript, all text from `//` until the end of a line is ignored.
+Comments are written as in C and Java (among many other languages).
+All text from `//` until the end of a line is ignored.
 Additionally, all text between `/*` and `*/` is ignored, regardless of whether the line ends.

 ## Basic Types and Values